 A more difficult alternative includes Mt.
 Akadake at 2,899m Aka-dake is the highest peak of the Yatsuga-dake range:

 Mt.
 Fuji Day Tour (Open-Air Onsen).
-A Rare Opportunity to experience a real traditional onsen (Hot Spring) while enjoying the beautiful Mt.
+An Opportunity to experience a real traditional onsen (Hot Spring) while enjoying the beautiful Mt.
 Fuji scenery.
 This special tour includes relaxing at the open-air bath while overlooking Mt Fuji.